Jester4872/OLD_FE7_Skill_System/README.md

 | Bowbreaker | +20 hit and avoid when facing bow users
 | Close Counter | The unit can counterattack at 1-1 range
 | Covert | Double the avoid bonus of the tile the unit is standing on
+| Death Blow | +6 attack to the attacking unit
 | Double Lion | All weapons are treated as if they have the 'brave' effect
 | Dragon Skin | Half all damage to the unit
 | Flare | All the defense of the unit you're attacking (also applies to resistence)
 | Focus | Applies +10 crit to the unit if there are no allies within 3 spaces
 | Fortune | Negate critical attacks on this unit
+| Frenzy  | Add the unit's lost HP / 4 to their attack
 | Galeforce | The unit can move again after defeating an enemy (currently limitless)
 | Gold Digger | +100 gold added after every battle
 | Grisley Wound | Deal 20% of the enemy's health as damage after battle (it cannot kill them)